alexismorin/Virtual-Filmback/README.md

 ![Virtual Filmback, an in-editor VR directing tool](images/header.png)

+This intermittent mashing of *GameObject/Align With View* to key camera positions must cease!
 This Unity package allows you to instance yourself into your Unity scene and record camera movements in a more precise, true-to-life fashion.
-Convenient for high end real-time rendering and game cutscenes alike - This intermittent mashing of *GameObject/Align With View* to key camera positions must cease!
+Convenient for rendered real-time video, game cutscenes and camera blocking alike!

-As this package contains only the camera prefab and not a full-locomotion system (for now), this package can also be installed on top of any project with pre-installed VR integration (so that you can devise your own long range movement schemes, whether it be Cloverfield-esque foot movement or dolly translations).
+This package contains only a camera prefab and not a full-locomotion system (for now) -  it can be installed on top of any project with pre-installed VR integration so that you can devise your own large scale movement schemes, whether it be Cloverfield-esque foot movement or dolly translations.
+It uses Unity's native XR library, so unless you're running a cardboard rig it should work.

 ### Control Scheme
 - Trigger button: Hold to record.
 - Grip button: Play & pause the current timeline.
-- A / X buttons: Snap back to original FOV.
-- Joystick, horizontally: Zoom in and out.

 ### Workflow